MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/print.md

 <!-- end of tab-set -->

-#### Example 1: The Print method to customize printing, using defaults
+#### Example 1: The Print method without a dialog, using default print settings

 This example prints the current web page to the default printer, using the default print settings, without opening a **Print** dialog.